Face financial hardship during the holidays without guilt or shame

 Plan your holiday budget early

-Once you have your budget, stick to it.
+Figure out a budget that feels right for you and stick to it.
 Bradley suggests, “Before you go shopping, imagine how it would feel to come home knowing you stayed within your budget.
 It’s a powerful feeling that can be stronger and last longer than the thrill of buying.
 While shopping, the long checkout lines give you a perfect opportunity to ask yourself, ‘Is this worth having?
 Is there an alternative?
 Could it end up being given away after not being used?
 What else could I spend this money on?
 How good would it feel to just say no thanks and walk away?’
 If you are buying online, practice stepping away from your computer for just five minutes and doing this exercise.”

 Think outside the box when it comes to gifts